NJ Carry Permit Information And Qualification Process

 Our 6-Star Gun Range is the perfect place for you to come and practice for your upcoming PTC Qualification.
 You have some great options below.
 Choose the best option for your level.

 1- Bring your firearm, to Gun For Hire, anytime the Range is open.
-At the Retail counter, tell our Retail staff you would like to practice to shoot the qualification course.
+At the Retail counter, tell our Retail staff you would like to practice to shoot the qualification.
 They will hand you the correct target and course of fire.
 (Note: You can not draw from a holster at Gun For Hire unless you have taken Holster Draw at Gun For Hire.)
 You can also have a Range Safety Officer stand in the port with you and give you basic training to help improve your score.
 Walk in anytime.
 We always have RSOs available.

 2- You can schedule a private lesson, which is 2 hours of 1 on 1 training.
 The instructor will work with you on everything you need to feel comfortable and confident with your firearm.
 To see the available dates and times for Personal One on One Instruction, click here.